 Children can be exposed to lead through many sources, including:

 - Prenatal exposure.
 Lead crosses the placenta.
-An infant typically has a blood lead concentration level similar to his or her mother's.
+An infant typically has a blood-lead concentration level similar to his or her mother's.

 - Soil and water.
 Lead particles from a gasoline additive or paint can settle on soil and last for years, and lead and copper pipes soldered with lead can release particles into tap water.

 - Lead paint.
 The use of lead-based paints for homes, children's toys and household furniture has been banned in the United States since 1978.
 However, lead-based paint is still on walls and woodwork in many older homes and apartments, which can result in children eating lead-based paint chips.
-Glazes found on ceramics, china and porcelain also can contain lead that leaches into food.
+Glazes found on ceramics, china and porcelain also can contain lead, which leaches into food.
 Lead-based paint may be found in toys and other products produced abroad.

 - Children's products.
 Lead may be found in children's jewelry or products made of vinyl or plastic, such as bibs, backpacks, car seats and lunch boxes.
 A child can absorb lead found in these products by mouthing or chewing on them or can inhale lead if the product is burned, damaged or deteriorating.